-Through these, a broad understanding of an individual’s cognitive profile can be developed.
-Once this overview is generated, it becomes easier to identify and hone in on the particular areas of challenge and create a systematic plan to help.
+Looking carefully at these domains provides a broad understanding of how an individual thinks and learns about the world.
+Once the evaluation is completed, it is easier to identify and hone in on the particular areas of challenge and create a systematic plan to help.

 Components of a Comprehensive Evaluation

-An evaluation consists of six components.
+An evaluation consists of seven components.
 The specifics of each component are tailored to suit the unique needs of each individual and family.
 A pediatric neuropsychologist conducts all components of a comprehensive evaluation to put together a clear picture of the child’s functioning.
-This allows for a better understanding of the causes of concern and how to address them.
+This allows for a better understanding of the child’s areas of difficulty and how to address them.
 The information below offers a guideline of how evaluations will be structured, but is subject to variation as appropriate:

-1. Initial Intake – This consists of an interview with parent(s) to assess the presenting concerns and the various factors that may be impacting them.
+- Initial Intake – This consists of an interview with parent(s) to assess the presenting concerns and gather background information.

-2. Record Review – A review of all relevant documents is conducted.
-This can include work samples, report cards, previous testing results, medical reports, or other data that may help to provide context and understanding of the concerns.
+- Record Review – A review of all relevant documents is conducted.
+This can include work samples, report cards, previous testing results, medical reports, or other data that may help to provide context and understanding of the presenting concerns.

-3. School Observation – When clinically indicated, observations are conducted prior to the pediatric neuropsychologist’s initial meeting with the child.
-This may be in person or virtual, and might take place during the area of study that is of concern (i.e. reading, math, etc.) or a challenging time period during the school day.
-Consultations with educators and clinicians who work the child may also be conducted at this time.
+- School Observation – When clinically indicated, observations are conducted prior to the pediatric neuropsychologist’s initial meeting with the child.
+This may be in person or virtual, and might take place during the area of study that is of concern (i.e., reading, math, etc.) or a challenging time period during the school day.
+Consultations with educators and clinicians who work with the child may also be conducted at this time.

-4. Testing Sessions – Each child meets with the pediatric neuropsychologist to complete a series of activities and performance-based tests that are carefully selected to assess key areas of functioning and provide a better understanding of how the child thinks and learns about the world.
+- Testing Sessions – Each child meets with the pediatric neuropsychologist to complete a series of activities and performance-based tests that are carefully selected to assess key areas of functioning and provide a better understanding of how the child thinks and learns about the world.
 The neuropsychologist utilizes behavioral observations and standardized data to tailor each session to meet the child’s needs.
-Testing is typically completed over the course of three sessions and includes appropriate breaks to ensure children work at their best.
+Testing is typically completed over the course of three sessions and includes appropriate breaks to ensure children show their best work.